 Drivers first and foremost should turn to his or her personal insurance for a claim if an accident occurs.
 Burro provides upto an additional $1,000 in coverage for expenses that surpass personal insurance coverage based on the items weight.
 Contact firstname.lastname@example.org with questions about insurance claims.
 Be prepared to provide proof of your existing insurance claim before seeking compensation through Burro’s insurance policy.

 After each job is completed, the customer has the opportunity to rate the Burro driver they were assigned to.
-Drivers must maintain a 4.2 star rating or above to continue accepting Burro jobs.
+Drivers must maintain a 4.2 star average rating or above to continue accepting Burro jobs.
 Ratings below 4.2 stars are justification for dismissal.

 When you open the app, go to “Settings” and choose “promo code” and fill in the empty field with your code.
 The discount will be applied to your next purchase.